Approachable Criminal Defense Attorneys Providing North Hollywood and Southern California License Protection

 - Real-estate sales license (Department of Real Estate)

 - Insurance sales license (Department of Insurance)

 - Law license (State Bar)

-Generally, the rule for whether you are subject to disciplinary action such as suspension or revocation is whether the offense for which you have been convicted is substantially related to the duties you perform under the license, permit or certification you hold.
+Generally, the rule for whether your license is subject to suspension or revocation depends on the offense for which you have been convicted and the duties you perform under the license, permit, or certification.
 This seemingly logical approach, however, is not carried out the way it sounds.
-For example, if you are convicted of any felony or even a misdemeanor involving theft or fraud, virtually every board and agency has taken the position that fundamental honesty is part of their licensees’ duties.
+For example, if you are convicted of any felony (or even a misdemeanor) involving theft or fraud, virtually every board and agency has taken the position that “fundamental honesty” is part of their licensees’ duties.

-Even seemingly unrelated things have caused people problems– a real estate salesperson’s license was suspended for a DUI conviction under the reasoning that real estate sales people drive potential clients around and, thus, driving under the influence directly bears on their ability to do that job.
-Surprisingly, some professions which require a great deal of training (doctors, dentists, nurses and lawyers) may get the most leeway in avoiding revocation if they are convicted of a non-theft crime, such as a drug offense.
-This is because the boards that regulate those professions recognize the inequity of automatic revocation for an offense not rationally connected to the job.
+In this way, seemingly unrelated things can cause you problems—for instance, a real estate salesperson’s license was suspended for a DUI conviction.
+Why?
+The reasoning was that real estate salespeople drive potential clients around, and thus driving under the influence directly bears on their ability to do that job.
+Surprisingly, some professions which require a great deal of training (doctors, dentists, nurses, and lawyers) may get the most leeway in avoiding revocation if they are convicted of a non-theft crime, such as a drug offense.

-While your criminal case is underway, having your criminal defense team keep your professional future in mind when negotiating a resolution to your case is crucial.
-When the criminal case is over, you still have to earn a living.
-Wegman & Levin has had extensive experience representing doctors, dentists, nurses, lawyers and other professional and non-professional licensees in administrative actions following the criminal case.
+While your criminal case is underway, having your defense team keep your professional future in mind when negotiating a resolution is crucial.
+When the case is over, you still have to earn a living and look towards your future.
+Wegman & Levin has extensive experience representing doctors, dentists, nurses, lawyers, and other professional and non-professional licensees in their criminal cases.